ajs-voices/once-upon-a-dream/scenes/039-standing-in-line.md

 He looked at me with that chocolate stare and then yanked his arm free.
 His voice was quiet as he spat out, "I'm sure you don't want to be seen with a whore."

 Fuck!
 My mouth just keeps getting me in deeper.
 He stalked away from me and I didn't catch him until he was in the coat room.
-I grabbed him the the arm and dragged him down the hallway leading to the offices upstairs.
+I grabbed him by the the arm and dragged him down the hallway leading to the offices upstairs.
 The noise from the club was gone and all I could hear was our heavy breathing and my heart in my ears.

 I let his arm go in my office.
 He stared at me with more definace than I'd seen on his face when he and his father had gotten into it.
 "Look.
 I say shit I don't mean when I'm afraid.
 Self sabotage.
 Whatever.
 It's who I am."